slackapi/bolt-js/README.md

 Consider the example below.
 If a user says "do it" in a direct message then ask for confirmation using an interactive message.
 If they do something other than answer by pressing a button, redirect them to choose one of the options, yes or no.
-When they choose handle the response accordingly.
+When they choose, handle the response accordingly.

-Notice the `state` object the is passed to `msg.route` and into `slapp.route` and the each time `msg.route` is called an expiration time of 60 seconds is set.
+Notice the `state` object that is passed to `msg.route` and into `slapp.route`.
+Each time `msg.route` is called an expiration time of 60 seconds is set.
 If there is not activity by the user for 60 seconds, we expire the conversation flow.